ilias-ant/recommender-systems/README.md

 Implementing various Recommender Systems for [Amazon review data](https://nijianmo.github.io/amazon/index.html) as well as [MovieLens](https://grouplens.org/datasets/movielens/).

+This project was part of the course **Recommender Systems** at the MSc in Data Science of AUEB, carried out during the Winter Quarter 2021-22.

 ### Installation

 Apart from cloning the repository, a Python interpreter (version `3.8` or greater) is also required.